-Rheumatoid arthritis (RA) is a chronic, systemic, autoimmune disease marked by inflammation of the joints, sometimes with prominent extra-articular manifestations.
+Rheumatoid arthritis (RA) is a chronic, systemic autoimmune disease marked by inflammation of the joints, sometimes with prominent extra-articular manifestations.
 The disease is initially characterized by inflammation of the synovial membranes (synovitis) of peripheral joints.
-If RA is uncontrolled, many cases ultimately lead to destruction of the articular cartilage, bone erosions, and significant deformity, disability, and morbidity in 10-20 years from onset.
+If RA is uncontrolled, many cases ultimately lead to articular cartilage destruction, bone erosions, significant deformity, disability, shortened lifespan, and morbidity in 10-20 years from onset.

 Age.
 The typical age of onset is 30-55 years, although the disease may occur at any age.